maarten-pennings/WordClock/README.md

  - At first, the time is not yet set, so we get "random" value (probably the date/time corresponding with value 0).
-   The script uses the heuristic that any time before 2020 means 'not synced'.
+   My sketch uses the heuristic that any time before 2020 means 'not synced'.
    Note that the time keeping (stepping a second every second) happens, even though the time has not yet been SET.
  - It takes 5 seconds before we receive the first message from one of the NTP servers.
  - At 2020-02-17 12:43:48, an NTP message arrives (see the SET).
 The time is known.
-   Since 17 Feb is before DST start "month 3 (March), week 5, on Sunday (day 0)", daylight saving is indeed off.
+   Since 17 Feb is before DST start "month 3 (March), week 5, on Sunday (day 0)", daylight saving is indeed off `(dst=0)`.
  - At around 12:44:00 the script executes a test: it switches off WiFi.
    The time is maintained by the CPU (probably: crystal, timer, interrupt).
    So even without network, time is kept.